disguise-one/python-plugin/README.md

 Python scripts can be executed remotely on Designer via the plugin system.

 Direct interaction with the plugin API endpoint requires extensive boilerplate code and JSON parsing.
-However, the Client SDK and Function SDK simplify this process by providing an RPC (Remote Procedure Call) interface that abstracts away the underlying HTTP communication and payload management.
+However, the Client API and Functional API simplify this process by providing an RPC (Remote Procedure Call) interface that abstracts away the underlying HTTP communication and payload management.

 > **Important:** The Designer plugin API only supports Python 2.7, not Python 3.
-Both the Client SDK and Function SDK attempt to automatically convert your Python 3 code to Python 2.7 (f-strings and type hints are supported).
+Both the Client API and Functional API attempt to automatically convert your Python 3 code to Python 2.7 (f-strings and type hints are supported).
 However, some Python 3 features may not be fully compatible and conversion may fail in certain cases.

 ## Stub file